munuhee/contribution-management/README.md

 ### SMS Notifications

-The app has sms sending logic handled using Africa's Talking API.
+The app has SMS sending logic handled using Africa's Talking API.

 ## Contributing